-Canvass is a process of reconciling numbers and the supplemental counting of absentee ballots turned in at the polls, provisional and write-in ballots.
-The number of voted ballots reported by pollworkers and absentee ballots are matched to what the computer counted.
-The election materials are de-processed to locate any missing ballots.
-California law permits 28 days to complete the final, official canvass and certify the results of the election.
-This provision of the law recognizes the complexity of completing the ballot count and conducting a thorough audit of the election results to ensure accuracy.
-Part of the canvass process is a legally required manual recount of the votes cast for all candidates and measures on the ballot in 1% of the 900 voting precincts.
+Canvass is the process of reconciling election day data and the supplemental counting of Vote By Mail ballots turned in at the polls, including provisionally cast and write-in ballots.
+The numbers of voted ballots reported by pollworkers and Vote By Mail ballots are matched to the computer tally.
+California law permits 28 days to complete the official canvass and certify the final results of the election.
+The law recognizes the complexity of completing the ballot count and conducting a thorough audit of the election results to ensure accuracy.
+Part of the canvass process is a legally required manual recount of the votes cast for all candidates and measures on the ballot in 1% of all of the voting precincts in an election.
 This manual process verifies the accuracy of the computer count.

-Candidates and members of the general public are invited to observe supplemental ballot counting and the manual tally of ballots from the randomly selected 1% of the voting precincts.
-After election night, the schedule of supplemental ballot counting will also be posted on the entrance door of our office in Norwalk.
+Candidates and members of the general public are invited to observe supplemental ballot counting and the manual tally of ballots from randomly selected voting precincts.
+After election night, the schedule of supplemental ballot counting is posted in our Norwalk office.